nuxburgring/nuxburgring.github.io/README.md

 <img src="assets/Image 1.png" width="30%" /> <img src="assets/Image 2.png" width="30%" /> <img src="assets/Image 3.jpg" width="30%" />

 **Note**: On getting selected for the second round, we have rethought our design completely to up the ante.
-Image 4 is the new design mock-up and image 5 represents first version of the UI and the final screens represented by images 6 – 11.
+Image 4 is the new design mock-up and image 5 represents first version of the UI and the final screens represented by [images 6 to 11](#images-6-to-11).

 <img src="assets/Image 4.jpeg" width="30%" /> <img src="assets/Image 5.jpeg" width="30%" />